yolosec/upcKeygen/README.md

 https://play.google.com/store/apps/details?id=net.yolosec.upckeygen

 # Disclaimer
-Please use the application at your own risk and repsonsibility.
+Please use the application at your own risk and responsibility.
 It is only for educational and research purposes and to assess your home router security.
 Do not use the application to connect to networks you are not authorized to.
 Application is not intended as a tool for attackers.

 # Source